This site is for Canadian Healthcare Professionals.

 • Syncope

-• Vaccination with SPIKEVAX may not protect all recipients
+• Vaccination with Spikevax may not protect all recipients

 For more information:

-Please consult the Product Monograph at spikevaxpro.com/pm for important information relating to adverse reactions, drug interactions, and dosing information which has not been discussed in this piece.
-The Product Monograph is also available by calling us at 1-866-MODERNA (1-866-663-3762).
+Consult the Product Monograph at spikevaxpro.com/pm for important information regarding adverse reactions, drug interactions, and dosing, which have not been discussed in this piece.
+The Product Monograph is also available by calling us at

 References